Magical Highlights of Peru 15 Days/ 14 Nights

 What we need when you make a reservation

-- Send a deposit of 60% of the total price of your tour.
+• Send a deposit of 60% of the total price of your tour.
 (The remainder of your balance will be due upon your arrival in Cusco.)
-Payment may be made via *Western Union, PayPal, ABN AMRO Bank in Holland or securely and directly through our website by choosing your desired tour and clicking on the BOOK NOW button.
+Payment can be made via Western UnionPayPalor ABN AMRO Bank in Holland, or securely and directly through our website by selecting your desired tour and clicking the BOOK NOW button.

 Prices